Updated - Mar 16th, 2023

-Ruh-roh!
-Your pup decided to snack on your rug while you were at work, and now you need pet insurance coverage for emergency fabric-removal surgery, ASAP!
-What can you do?
-After doing research, you might have reached the frustrating realization that almost all pet insurance plans have a waiting period before your pet insurance coverage can go into effect.
+Imagine your pup decides to snack on your rug while you’re at work, and now you need pet insurance coverage for emergency fabric-removal surgery, ASAP!
+After doing research, you might come to the frustrating realization that almost most pet insurance plans have a waiting period before your pet insurance coverage kicks in.

 What is a waiting period?

-Pet insurance waiting periods refer to the time between the day your pet insurance plan starts and the day coverage begins.
-Accidents & illnesses that occur during a waiting period or before coverage starts won’t be covered by most pet insurance plans.
-Once this waiting period is over and the coverage begins, you can start filing reimbursement claims for eligible vet bills.
+Pet insurance waiting periods refer to the time between the day your pet insurance plan starts and the day your coverage begins.
+The day coverage begins is called your policy effective date.
+Accidents & illnesses that are pre-existing or that occur during a waiting period won’t be covered by most pet insurance plans.
+Once this waiting period is over and coverage begins, you can start filing reimbursement claims for eligible vet bills.

-Give it to me straight – does a pet insurance plan with no waiting period exist?
+Does pet insurance with no waiting period exist?

-There are almost no pet insurance plans with no waiting period.
-Some plans waive waiting periods for certain conditions if your pet can meet certain criteria, but in general pet insurance plans set a waiting period before your coverage begins.
+There are currently almost no pet insurance plans without waiting periods.
+Different plans may have waiting periods of various lengths, but most major pet insurance providers’ plans have waiting periods.
+Some plans have a waiting period waiver for certain conditions if your pet can meet specific criteria, such as providing proof that no cruciate ligament injuries are present.
+Most pet insurance plans set a standard waiting period before your coverage begins.

 Why do pet insurance plans have waiting periods?

-It might be frustrating to find out that the pet insurance plan you were hoping to get requires a waiting period, especially during a serious situation.
-However, waiting periods serve an important purpose.
+It might be frustrating to find out that pet insurance plans require a waiting period, especially during a serious or emergency situation.

 What happens if a condition develops during a waiting period?

-Unfortunately, if a condition develops during your pet insurance plan’s waiting period, it will not be covered by most pet insurance plans.
+If a condition occurs, develops, or shows symptoms before coverage starts or during your pet insurance plan’s waiting period, it will not be covered by most plans.
 Your pet insurance plan will also probably not cover any conditions that developed prior to your enrollment.
-If you look back on vet records from your pet’s annual exams, it may reveal a few pre-existing conditions.
+If you look back at your vet records from your pet’s annual exams, it may reveal a few pre-existing conditions.